a-rey/docker_website/README.md

 #  Docker Django Server

-My personal dockerized django server that I use in personal projects as a backend.
+A dockerized django server that I use in personal projects as a backend.

 ## Architecture Notes:

+_NOTE:_ diagram made with https://draw.io

 ![Architecture](./docs/architecture.png)